Cyprien and Daphrose Rugamba

-Cyprien (ca. 1935–1994) and Daphrose Rugamba (ca. 1944–1994) were a married couple from Rwanda, who introduced the Catholic Charismatic Renewal and the Emmanuel Community to their country in 1990, and were assassinated in the Rwandan genocide of 1994.
+Cyprien (c.
+1935 – 7 April 1994) and Daphrose Rugamba (c.
+1944 – 7 April 1994) were a married couple from Rwanda, who introduced the Catholic Charismatic Renewal and the Emmanuel Community to their country in 1990.
+Cyprien, of the Hutu ethnic group, was a writer, choreographer, composer, and museum curator, and Daphrose was a Tutsi school teacher.
+They were both murdered in the Rwandan genocide of 1994.
 The cause for their canonization in the Catholic Church was opened in 2015.